We do business with honesty and integrity: Newslaundry after I-T dept survey | Business

 Our support comes from people who value public interest news and chose to subscribe to Newslaundry, not through government or corporate advertisements or public relation exercises, Sekhri said, adding that the online portal is proud of the model it has chosen and championed.

-Tax officials had said that separate survey operations on the two news portals were conducted to verify certain tax payment details and remittances made by the organisations.
+Tax officials had said that separate survey operations on the two news portals were conducted to verify certain tax payment details and remittances made by the organizations.

 As part of a survey operation, carried out under Section 133A of the Income Tax Act, 1961, tax officials cover only the business premises of an assessee and those linked to it and not their residential addresses.

-However, they are authorised to seize documents, computer and electronic devices as part of the surprise action.
+However, they are authorized to seize documents, computers,s and electronic devices as part of the surprise action.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)